Bandia Reserve, Sénégal - Things to Do in Bandia Reserve

 Insider Tips

-Bring a hat, sunscreen, and plenty of water as the savanna environment offers limited shade and can be quite warm even during cooler months
+Bring plenty of water and sun protection as shade is limited during safari drives, and temperatures can be intense even in cooler months

 Explore Activities in Bandia Reserve